miracuse/miracuse.github.io/docs/classes/soldier/roleplay.md

 > **Tip**: The three most common uses of Bravery are **intimidation**, **provocation**, and **inspiration**.

 The Soldier's social skill is focused on emotional persuasion. **<span style="color: {{ site.soldier_color }}">Bravery</span>** could be used to cow a group of bandits into submission, relying on a character's reputation and frightening competency.
 It could also be used to rally a peasant militia in defense of their town or taunt an arrogant noble into a duel.
-More generally, the three most common applications are:

 ### Weaponry